-iO Academy (previously Mayden Academy) is a 16-week, full-time full-stack coding bootcamp in Bath, England.
+iO Academy (previously Mayden Academy) is a 16-week, full-time, full-stack coding bootcamp with small class sizes in the UK and online.
 The curriculum is designed to prepare students for their first developer role, with a focus on practical experience working on projects throughout the course.
-There is an option to specialise at the end of the course, either in advanced front end or complex problem-solving.
+There is an option to specialize at the end of the course, either in advanced front end or complex problem-solving.
 Students will learn from experienced software developers in class sizes of 8, chosen to reflect the size of an average software scrum team.
 This makes project work as close to a professional tech experience as possible.

 The course was developed by healthtech company Mayden to be up-to-date with a focus on best practice and to reflect what is most needed in the tech industry.
 Students will receive scrum training and attain their Scrum Master Certification.
 No coding experience is required to apply. iO Academy has a goal of supporting diversity in tech and is positive about mental health.